wsbiii/Excel-Securities-Pricing/README.md

-# Excel-Securities-Pricing
+# Excel Financial Engineering and Investmetn Management
-Microsoft Excel files and formulas used for pricing various securities and derivatives.
+Microsoft Excel spreadsheets used for pricing securities and derivatives and performing portfolio analysis and optimization.